learn-co-curriculum/git-github-viewing-git-history/README.md

 The second helpful option is `-n` (where `n` represents a number), which just shows the `n` most recent commits.
 For example, `git log -1` would show the most recent commit, `git log -3` would show the last three, etc. Give it a try!

+## Check for Understanding

+Before moving on to the next lesson, check for your understanding of this material by describing the following in your own words:

+1. What is `HEAD`?
+2. What do each of the following commands show: `git diff`, `git diff --staged`, and `git diff HEAD`?

 ## Conclusion